MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-authorization-trace.md

 #### A user successfully authenticated in Azure Active Directory but the user does not have any entitlements in Business Central.

-This message occurs when the user has an account in Business Central, but the account has not been assigned any entitlements.
+This message occurs if the user has an account, but the account hasn't been assigned any entitlements.

 Entitlements are part of the license.
 Entitlements are permissions that describe which objects in Business Central a user can use, according to their Azure Active Directory role or license.
 For an explanation of entitlements, see [Business Central entitlements explained](https://cloudblogs.microsoft.com/dynamics365/it/2019/07/18/business-central-entitlements/)

 *Resolution*

 Entitlements are assigned to the user account in the Microsoft 365 admin center or Microsoft Partner Center.
-They are not assigned in Business Central.
+They aren't assigned in Business Central.
 To assign entitlements to a user, see one of the following articles:

 - From [Microsoft 365 admin center](https://admin.microsoft.com), see [Add users individually or in bulk to Office 365](/microsoft-365/admin/add-users/add-users).